It’s a hot and sticky 90+ degree day with the midday sun blistering through your windows and your AC is not blowing cold air.

-You've tinkered around with the thermostat and adjusted the temperature beyond subzero levels, but to no avail, your AC is not cooling.
+You’ve tinkered around with your air conditioner’s thermostat and adjusted the temperature beyond subzero levels, but to no avail, your AC is not cooling your house down.

 If the temperature controller (thermostat/remote) is correctly set with a status symbol indicating that the indoor fan is running and a cooling call command is present, you can ignore the basics like controller batteries and circuit-breakers.